DUoS and TNUoS Charges Explained

 What is BSC Modification P272?

-This change introduced a new way to how businesses are charged for DUoS and TNUoS, affecting the cost of these charges and the amounts businesses pay on their electricity bills.
+This change introduced a new way for businesses to be charged for DUoS and TNUoS, affecting the cost of these charges and the amounts businesses pay on their electricity bills.
 As a result, some businesses will experience an increase in charges, while others may see a decrease.

 This change aims to improve billing accuracy and encourage efficient energy use by basing DUoS and TNUoS charges on actual half-hourly consumption data rather than estimates.
 The modification helps businesses gain a clearer understanding of their energy usage patterns, allowing for better management and optimisation of electricity costs.
 This regulatory change highlights the importance of accurate data in energy management.